One-on-one meeting templates: 3 free downloadable agendas

 One-on-one meetings keep you connected with your people and give you a pulse on the work your team is generating.
-And the right one-on-one meeting template will help make every conversation focused and productive.
+But maintaining streamlined and efficient processes can be difficult, particularly when having crucial discussions with several direct reports on a weekly or monthly basis.

-With an agenda for one-on-one meetings, you cover the right talking points, follow up on action items, and create continuity from one conversation to the next.
+With an agenda for each meeting, you cover the right talking points, follow up on action items, and create continuity from one conversation to the next.
+It goes without saying, the right one-on-one meeting template will help make every conversation focused and productive.

 What is the purpose of a one-on-one meeting?